 The status of our current house, “The Esquire”:

+Our asking price on the Esquire was a bit higher than the rest of the neighborhood because of our upgrades.
 About 10 days after we were in contract on the new house, we listed The Esquire (the home we’ve blogged about for years – named after the builder’s floor plan).
 Twelve showings, and two open houses later (about 25 total viewings), we received 2 offers on the same day – and we are finally in contract!
-So if you’ve been wondering where we’ve been…we’ve been driving poor Buddy the dog around in an air conditioned car or going for reallllly long walks in this intense heat wave. 🙂 I will share one final tour of our home, fully staged.
+(Final offer was $6 above asking price!)
+So if you’ve been wondering where we’ve been…we’ve been driving poor Buddy the dog around in an air conditioned car or going for reallllly long walks in this intense heat wave. :) I will share one final tour of our home, fully staged.
 Stay tuned on this…it’s been a whirlwind, but we survived.